CauldronDevelopmentLLC/trac2github/README.md

  * Copy all issues and their comments from Trac to GitHub.

 Note that the process will abort if any tickets fail and ```--preserve-ids``` is enabled.
 This is because failed tickets will mess up the order.

+The ```user_map.json``` file is simply a JSON file containing a dictionary of strings.
+If a name is not found in this dictionary the original name will be used.

+If an issues's **assignee** is not a member of a team with write access to the repo the issue will fail to upload.